claudiobritof/claudiobritof/README.md

 📚 Bachelor's Degree (graduated): Industrial and Manufacturing Systems Engineering at Mackenzie-SP.

-📚 MBA (ongoing): Data Engineering & Data Engineering Cloud at XP Educação.
+📚 MBA (graduated): Data Engineering & Data Engineering Cloud at XP Educação.

 With a Financial Markets and Crypto background, started coding studies intensely in 2022: